chemzqm/parallel/README.md

     component install chemzqm/parallel

+## Features

+* Unified error handling.
+* Timeout support.
+* Immediate finished when error occur.
+* No magic on finished callback, just one function.

 ## Test on node and browser

 You must have `component` installed for browser usage and `mocha`, `mocha-phantomjs` installed for testing.